TH3D0LPH1N/Calc-Text-Siprep/readme.md

 The tex files and pdfs for each chapter are in their respective Chapter# folders

-The preamble and other commands/settings are in Support/Settings.tex
+The preamble and other commands/settings are in Support/Settings.tex.
+The support folder also contains image files used in the chapters.

 Links to all videos are in https://drive.google.com/drive/folders/1Zf4oZXG6ctf94wPKOlyKIBbZ_X-aIGTz?usp=sharing.